reselbob/WorkingWithTheActorModel/BarrysPeanutsAkkaJava/readme.md

 # Implementing a flattened version of the Actor model under Akka

+This project demonstrates an Akka application, written in Java the simulates the activities of an e-commerce shopping cart.

 Figure 1 below illustrates the organization and operation of the demonstration project.

 | ![Flat Style](./images/TBP.png)                      |
 |------------------------------------------------------|